 That the attached Reappraisal Plan shall be implemented by the Carson County Appraisal District to comply with the Property Tax Code, Section 6.05, (i).

-PASSED AND APPROVED IN REGULAR SESSION BY THE BOARD OF DIRECTORS OF THE CARSON COUNTY APPRAISAL DISTRICT ON THIS 28 DAY OF July , 2022
+PASSED AND APPROVED IN REGULAR SESSION BY CARSON COUNTY APPRAISAL DISTRICT ON THIS (RECTORS (OF THE , 2024.

+••••• , 0

+Josep Davis Chairman

 Jason Davis, Chairman

-sason Baris, enamman

 ATTEST